pdbxmmcifwg/restraint-example-files/README.md

 # restraint-example-files

 ## Introduction
-A place to provide examples of mmCIF files that a specifically exemplars of restraints deposition.
+A place to exemplars of mmCIF restraints deposition.